This project allowed me to explore both storytelling through animation and the technical aspects of lighting and compositing.

 For the audio, I used a hilarious line from Matt Damon because it felt like a perfect fit for the quirky and ironic scenario of a gorilla in a police station.

 To animate this shot, I used a layered workflow.
 Unlike the pose-to-pose workflow, where you start by defining the key poses with most of the rig's controllers in stepped mode to create clear, readable "drawings," the layered workflow focuses on building the animation's energy and timing by working on one curve at a time directly in spline (on 1s), starting with the curve that impacts the final performance most.
-Learning directly from Michal Makarewicz, a former Pixar veteran with 20 years of experience, through personalized mentorships was key to mastering this workflow.

 At first, I didn’t try to make every part perfect—just "close enough" to adjust the timing early on.
 Once the main movement looked solid, I added the next set of curves and refined them as they danced together.
 I repeated this process until I had all the necessary controllers animated, gradually shaping the performance.